CMSConnect/tutorial-tensorflow-matmul/README.md

 ## Matrix multiplication with tensorflow

-The python script `tf_matmul.py` uses tensorflow to perform the matrix multiplication of a `2x2` matrix.
+The Python program `tf_matmul.py` uses tensorflow to perform the matrix multiplication of a `2x2` matrix.
 Indeed, this is not the best use case of tensorflow.
-For our purpose of showing how to submit the tensorflow job on the OSG this example is just fine.
+This example is just fine to see how to submit the tensorflow job on the OSG.

 ## Executing the script inside the singularity container

 Before running this job on the OSG, let us see how to execute the tensorflow example on the submit host.
-Executing the python program in the shell prompt,
+Execute the Python program in the shell prompt

     $ python tf_matmul.py